North-West Rebellion: Memory

+At Cutknife are the world's largest tomahawk, the Poundmaker Historical Centre and Big Bear monument/cairn, which was erected by the Historic Sites and Monuments Board of Canada.
+There is also now, in the correct location, a cairn erected upon Cut Knife Hill, which is the viewing site of the Poundmaker Battle site and Battle River valley.

+The Narrows between Makwa Lake and Sanderson Bay, in the Makwa Lake Provincial Park, was the site of the last engagement of the conflict, the Battle of Loon Lake.
+Steele Narrows Provincial Historic Park conserves the lookout point of a Cree burial ground.

+Fort Ethier, a two-story log blockhouse built by Strange's Alberta Field Force in its march north to Edmonton, still stands near Wetaskiwin.

 The members of the Canadian Militia are commemorated through a number of memorials in Canada, including the North-West Rebellion Monument in Queen's Park, in Toronto, Ontario, and The Volunteer Monument in Winnipeg, Manitoba.
 A statue for Wm.
 B. Osgoode and John Rogers, who fell in action at Cutknife Hill, also stands at the Cartier Square Drill Hall, in Ottawa, Ontario.